 Once your stream has started, you can double-tap at the top of the screen to turn the camera around so that your audience can see you and not the wall this is ideal to know how to make money live streaming.

 Here are a couple of pointers for your first live stream on Periscope.

 - Tune your guitar and check your hair and makeup before pressing go live.

 - Try and mount your phone at head height.
 It should not be so low down that your audience spends the whole time looking up your nose.
 Make sure you are in the middle of the frame.
 People like to see your guitar playing.
 Check all of this before pressing go live.

 - Start playing immediately.
-Have a few songs lined up ready to perform.
+Have a few songs lined up and ready to perform.
 If you need lyrics and chords, have them ready.
-Don’t wait for people to pitch up to your stream because many of your viewers will see the replay, and it is very off putting to see a person shuffling around, picking their teeth and checking their appearance in the camera before singing a song.
+Don’t wait for people to pitch up to your stream because many of your viewers will see the replay, and it is very off-putting to see a person shuffling around, picking their teeth, and checking their appearance in the camera before singing a song.

 - If you want to earn money from your streams, make sure that Super Hearts are enabled on your stream.
-There is a minimum criteria that you will need to actually withdraw cold hard cash from Periscope but, hey, everyone has to start somewhere.
+There is a minimum criterion that you will need to withdraw cold hard cash from Periscope but, hey, everyone has to start somewhere.